Arogayasala: Architecture and Construction

 These temples are constructed out of laterite, an iron-rich rock found in warm, tropical regions.
 Laterite was a common building material in the later 12th century and 13th century, particularly in Jayavarman VII's early building regime.
 Arogayasala are identified by their architectural design, material composition and by their foundational stele.
-So far, less than half of the original 102 Arogayasala have been positively identified in remains today.
+Fewer than half of the original 102 Arogayasala have been identified in the surviving remains.

 Prasat Andon Kuk is a late 12th-century example of these iconic Arogayasala in Jayavarman VII's capital of Koh Ker.
 This temple has provided evidence for the continued occupation of Koh Ker beyond the 10th century, an important historical discovery.
 Another example is the remains of Prang Ku in Chaiyaphum.
 The structure features a main Prang at its center, of about five meters in diameter with recessed corners.
 This is enclosed by a laterite wall outside of which resides a pond, like that described above.
 Its entrance includes an antechamber while three false doors guard the other sides of the structure.
 False doors were a typical architectural feature of the Khmer empire with their development visible in the Dieng Plateau temples of the early 7th century.
 Above one of these false doors on the north side is a lintel bearing the image of the Buddha sitting on the Kala in a classic meditative posture and holding garlands in each hand.
 Lintel design in the Khmer Empire followed observable trends and styles.

 History

 The Arogayasala served dual purposes, providing both medical and religious services.
-They reflect an important and unique aspect of Jayavarman VII's reign; his focus on aiding and serving his people.
+They are read as evidence of Jayavarman VII's concern for the welfare of his subjects.
 These objectives reflect principles based on the Buddhist philosophy that was highly influential during the Angkorian period.
-In fact, during this time Jayavarman VII altered the ‘Hindu worldview’ from Deva-raja to Buddha-raja.
+During this time Jayavarman VII altered the ‘Hindu worldview’ from Deva-raja to Buddha-raja.
 The Deva-raja cult was established in the early 9th century by Jayavarman II and held its roots in Hindu traditions, with the king defined as the manifestation of the Hindu god, Śiva.
 Buddha-raja however, was a Buddhist cult to which Jayavarman VII dedicated several temples.

-It would have taken an impressive investment to compile the labor and materials required to construct so many new structures across Jayavarman VII's vast territory.
+Building so many new structures across Jayavarman VII's territory required a large investment of labour and materials.
 This effort correlates with the mass building efforts of Jayavarman VII's reign and the expansion and wealth of the Angkorian Empire at the time.
 The construction of Arogayasala appears to align with a reconfiguration of territory that came at the end of Jayavarman VII's reign.
 This rearrangement included changes to the very topography of the ancient landscape.
 For instance, some Arogayasala were positioned at certain corners of existing villages where, combined with other changes, they altered transportation routes.